bennymi/ato-ui/src/docs/guides/get-started/2-why.md

 ## Goals

-Ato UI is build on top of other fantastic headless libraries, such as [HeadlessUI](https://captaincodeman.github.io/svelte-headlessui/) and [GrailUI](https://grail-ui.vercel.app/).
+Ato UI is build on top of other fantastic headless libraries, such as [HeadlessUI](https://captaincodeman.github.io/svelte-headlessui/) and [Melt UI](https://github.com/melt-ui/melt-ui).
 The goal of this library is to provide a design system around headless libraries that allows you to integrate different themes into your website and make the creation of light & dark mode more simple with our tokens.

 We provide styled components of these headless libraries, which you can import as regular Svelte components.
 Since you might not want to have to style every component yourself, this will allow you to get started more quickly.

-We also provide examples of how to create the headless components from the above mentioned libraries with Ato UI's design token system.
-This way you can easily modify the components to your liking.
+Additionally, we have examples of how to create the headless components using Ato UI's design system.
+This way you can easily modify the components to your liking, while keeping them theme-able.

 ## Shortcuts